oras-project/oras-go/MIGRATION_GUIDE.md

 - Well tested
 - Well documented

 As a result, most APIs are re-designed in v2.
-The detailed documentation and examples can be found in the [GoDoc](https://pkg.go.dev/oras.land/oras-go/v2).
+Documentation and examples can be found on [pkg.go.dev](https://pkg.go.dev/oras.land/oras-go/v2).

 ### Migrating from v1 to v2
 Starting from v2, the import path will be: